What is Aide Canada?

-AIDE Canada is a national network that is committed to providing accurate, up-to-date, and useful information and resources to the people who need it.
-AIDE offers information, tools, and resources about Autism Spectrum Disorder (ASD) and Developmental Disabilities (DD) across the lifespan, curated with the help of a team of researchers to make sure it's accurate, useful, and helpful to you and your loved ones.
+The Autism and/or Intellectual Disability Knowledge Exchange Network (AIDE Canada) is a national network that is committed to providing accurate up-to-date, and useful information and resources to the people who need it.
+AIDE Canada offers information, tools, and resources about autism and intellectual disabilities across the lifespan.
+Our website is curated with the help of a team of researchers and persons with lived experience to make sure it's accurate, useful, and helpful to you and your loved ones.

 AIDE Canada has engaged experts from across Canada to feature up-to-date information on autism and/or intellectual disability.
 The information is reviewed and presented in a way that is easy to understand for individuals and families.

 People in the autism and/or intellectual disability community all have unique experiences, knowledge, and questions.
 AIDE Canada is a way to connect people, information, and resources to each other when it’s needed most.